 CLIENT: Inner West Council

-Project Case Study: St. Peters Town Hall Roof Renewal & Improvements
+Project Case Study: Marrickville Town Hall Roof Renewal & Improvements

-Murphy’s Policy is to ensure all works are executed in the safest manner possible, hence Murphy’s implemented many controls to eliminate all risks associated with the works.
+Murphy’s Safety Policy is to ensure all works are executed in the safest manner possible, hence our emphasis on implementing multi-layered safety and environmental safe guards to control the risks associated with the project.

-Murphy’s project, safety & site manager all consulted together & produced a Project Safety Management Plan (PSMP) which was implemented for the works.
+Murphy’s project, safety and site manager consulted for the development of the Site Safety Management Plan (SSMP) and Environmental Management Plan (EMP) which were implemented for the works.

-The most challenging aspect of the project was to safely protect and isolate the works from the surrounding environment, neighbours and properties, in particular during the crane lifting works under the Sydney Airport Flight Path.
-This was successfully achieved through communication & liaising with the relevant Airport Authorities.
+The most challenging aspect of the project was to safely protect and isolate the works from the surrounding environment, neighbours and properties, in particular during the crane lifting works.
+This was successfully achieved with no issues raised by the public, neighbours or stakeholders.

-Full height scaffold with stretcher stairs were erected to provide safe and compliant access to the Roof.
-Custom engineered safety perimeter handrails and edge protection were designed and erected to the perimeter of the Building to provide a safe working Environment at heights.
+Full height scaffold stretcher stairs were erected to provide safe and compliant access to the roof.
+Custom engineered safety perimeter handrails and edge protection were designed and erected to the perimeter of the building to provide a safe working environment at heights.

-Part of the works was also to clean and decontaminate the roof space free from Hazardous Materials, which were particularly high because of the flight path.
-This was completed by Murphy’s hazmat division under our AS1 Asbestos Removal Licence with all Workcover & Code of Practice requirements implemented.
+Part of the works was also to clean and decontaminate the roof space free from asbestos and lead dust.
+This was completed by Murphy’s hazmat division under our AS1 friable asbestos removal licence with all WorkSafe NSW and Code of Practice requirements implemented.

-All Hazardous Materials removal works were monitored & executed in accordance with relevant legislation & codes of practice.
-Air-monitoring was established each day of the Hazardous Materials removal & decontamination works, and we attained appropriate clearance certificates to verify compliant removal works.
+All Asbestos removal works were monitored and executed in accordance with relevant legislation and codes of practice.
+Air-monitoring was established each day of the asbestos removal and decontamination works, and we attained appropriate clearance certificates from the independent licenced asbestos assessor to confirm completed removal works.

-Murphy’s site set-up was minimal but adequate due to the fact that the site remained live during the works & was required to be operational at all times.
+The space used for Murphy’s site set-up was kept to a minimum due to the fact that the site remained live during the works and was required to be operational at all times.
 Murphy’s established a small site compound in an approved area onsite for the successful administration of the contract.

 For all works on the project Murphy’s management developed Inspection Test Plans (ITP’s).
-These procedural documents were issued to & implemented by our site manager to ensure all works completed were in accordance with the project specification & relevant Australian Standards.
+These procedural documents were issued to and implemented by our site manager to ensure all works completed were in accordance with the project specification and relevant Australian Standards.

-During and prior to completion of the project Murphy’s progressively assembled their handover documentation to issue to Inner West Council at the completion of the works.
-This document comprised of all product, technical literature, warranties, workmanship & contact information as required by Council.
-Also in this documentation was all tipping receipts from the asbestos removal, all tests, records, monitoring, results & all associated permits required to carry out the project works.
+During and at completion of the project Murphy’s progressively assembled our handover documentation to provide to Inner West Council at the completion of the works.
+This document comprised all product, technical literature, warranties, workmanship and contact information as required by the client.
+Also in this documentation presented was all disposal receipts from the hazardous material removal, all testing results, records, monitoring, certifications and all associated results required to carry out the project works.

 Benefits offered to Client during Project Works;